kyriakossk2000/MasterThesis/README.md

 - Models - Models used.
 SASRec_window main folder for future predictions-proposed model.
 - Dissertation Report

-## Window-Based Recommender System - SASRec_window folder README
+## Window-Based Recommender System - SASRec_window folder README:
 ### Data

 The data used in this project is stored in the `data` folder and consists of two datasets: